danpoland/pyramid-restful-framework/docs/user/configuration.rst

 - **page_size**: An integer used as the default page size for pagination.
 - **default_permission_classes**: A list or tuple of strings.
 Each string represents the path to a permissions class to use by default with each view.

-If you used .. _pyramid-cookiecutter-restful: https://github.com/danpoland/pyramid-cookiecutter-restful to create
-your project you can simply update these values in the ``settings.__init__.py`` file in the ``PYRAMID_APP_SETTINGS`` variable::
+If you used `pyramid-cookiecutter-restful <https://github.com/danpoland/pyramid-cookiecutter-restful>`_ to create your project you can simply update these values in the ``settings.__init__.py`` file in the ``PYRAMID_APP_SETTINGS`` variable::